Get Adobe Flash player

 • Midwives provide specialized, personalized care which focuses on the entire family.

 • We treat you as an equal partner in you care.
+We expect and require that you make good life choices while in our care.

 • We believe that pregnancy is a healthy condition instead of viewing pregnancy as a “disease.”